-“Sydney was crying out for a new luxury five-star hotel, and this is the first in 15 years,” says Sofitel general manager, Marie-Cecile Heritage.
+“Sydney was crying out for a new luxury five-star hotel, and this is the first in 15 years,” says Sofitel director of sales and marketing, Marie-Cecile Heritage.

 “We really wanted a spectacular design, so we engaged architect Richard Francis-Jones.
+[Dreamtime Australia Design and A+ Design Group were then engaged for the hotel interiors and guest rooms.]
 He envisioned a 35-storey hotel built as a modern lighthouse.
 You’ve got a classic triangle at the top of the tower inspired by a ship’s sail.
 There are a lot of themes to the design that all come back to the local history – for instance, a big accent on maritime history; lots of wood and concrete and bronze and brass and sandstone colour.
 There’s a great story behind everything that’s been done.”

 The 590 rooms at Sofitel Darling Harbour come in a range of different options.
 All of the standard rooms are stocked with Lanvin toiletries, and guests have access to the hotel’s (many) high-end communal areas.
 Guests in any of the 35 suite rooms will additionally be treated to Hermès toiletries, free breakfast, all-day refreshments and gourmet canapés around an open bar each evening.
 These club breakfasts and champagne evenings all take place to Club Millésime, an exclusive lounge area with panoramic, 35th-floor views over Darling Harbour.